Creating “ready-to-translate” content for your audience

 Avoid breaking sentences up in your content to make them fit a space, for example manually splitting a heading over two lines.

-Hard-return will create a new “paragraph”, while a soft return creates a line break.
+Hard returns will create a new “paragraph,” whereas a soft return creates a line break.

-When you break sentences, the content of each part of it will be incomplete, making them difficult to translate.
-In some languages, a sentence’s meaning or intention can change depending on a word’s place in that sentence.
+When you break sentences, it will make them difficult to translate as it is now split into two parts.
+In some languages, the meaning or intention of a sentence can change depending on the word order.

-Line breaks can be shown by checking the hard return/soft return using the “Show hidden Characters” option in InDesign or in Office applications such as Word.
+Line breaks can be shown by checking the hard return/soft return using the “Show Hidden Characters” option in either InDesign or Office applications such as Word.

-Ensure sure the document desktop designers follow the same rules.
+Ensure sure that your designers follow the same rules!

-Does the image, picture or infographic have text that needs to be translated?
+Do any of the images, pictures, or infographics have text that needs to be translated?
 Can you provide the source for the image?
 Be aware that text in your pictures may need to be translated too.

 Ensure you identify documents that contain images that need to be translated so they can be handled during the job.
 Finding out too late close to the deadline could lead to avoidable chaos.

-Contact Us and let us help to translate the visual elements of your documents.
+Contact us and let us help you translate the visual elements of your documents.

-Creating and translating content while keeping the design layout and artwork can be daunting.
+There’s no doubt about it: creating and translating content while keeping the design intact can be daunting.

-Projects are generally undertaken under a waterfall workflow where one task must be completed before jumping to the next one, not considering that most times, these processes are iterative and require back and forth revisions and edits.
-The translation process is usually left to the end, with no consideration of how long it takes and when it should begin.
+These kind of projects generally follow a waterfall workflow where one task must be completed before jumping to the next one, not considering that most times, these processes are dynamic, with back and forth revisions and edits.
+The translation process is usually left to the end, with no consideration of how long it takes or when it should begin.

-In Transferedum, as your Language Department, we are committed to making the translation process smooth, easy and cost-saving.
+Here at Transferendum, we will be your Language Department: committed to making the translation process smooth, easy, and affordable.

-We recommend that you start the translating process as soon as you can.
-You can extract your content and we can pre-translate it to you, working in parallel with your design team, to accommodate the translated content into your original art.
-At the same time you can make the appropriate adjustments (like creating missing characters) as you go.
+We recommend that you start the translation process as soon as you can.
+You can extract your content and we can pre-translate it for you, by working in parallel with your design team, to accommodate the translated content into your original design.
+At the same time you can make the appropriate adjustments and redrafts as you go.

-We reuse your words and update the translations at your own pace.
+We can reuse your words and update the translations at your pace.
 Your content can be updated as you go, part by part.
-If you send a part that has already been translated it won’t matter.
-Only the updated and changed sentences are dealt with.
+If you send text that we have already translated it won’t matter, you never pay twice for the same thing.
+We will only deal with the new and/or updated sentences.
 We do not charge you for words that have already been translated.

 If you have previously-translated versions of documents, we can work on them to create a database of words and sentences.
-This is cost-effective but will also help you maintain the concepts and expressions in your translations.
+This is not only cost-effective but will also help to maintain the concepts and expressions across your translations.
 As you build up your content you can load text into the process and it will be translated.

 This system stores your sentences in a database called a translation memory, and that translation memory is yours to keep.
 You own it.
-You don’t pay for the same thing twice.
+You never pay for the same thing twice.

 Our translation process allows the designer team to work in parallel with the translation process.
 When the design is finished and approved, we load the final design file into the system, match up all the text and produce final files in minutes or hours, not days or weeks.
-We call this re-leveraging, and if correctly done can save you a lot of time and cost, having your documents ready to publish before the deadline.
+We call this re-leveraging, which if done correctly, can save you a lot of time while cutting down on cost, and having your documents ready to publish before the deadline.